This post may contain affiliate links.

 - For the tea.
 Dinis Cottage has been serving thirsty customers for 200 years.
 There is seating inside and out.

 - For the graffiti.
 In the 19th century it was a trend for newly-engaged couples to scratch their initials into the glass windows of the cottage with their diamond rings for luck.
 The earliest markings are from the 1820s.
-Kind of sweet.
+Kind of sweet, but no doubt annoying for the proprietor.

 Dinis Cottage is a jumping off point for a walk to the Old Weir Bridge and the Meeting of the Waters.

-This ancient Old Weir Bridge dates back to the 1500s and is located at the Meeting of the Waters where the three great lakes of Killarney – Upper Lake, Muckross Lake and the lovely Lough Leane – meet.
+This ancient Old Weir Bridge dates back to the 1500s and is located at the Meeting of the Waters.
+Here the three great lakes of Killarney – Upper Lake, Muckross Lake and the lovely Lough Leane – meet.

 Visiting Torc Waterfall is one of the most popular outdoor activities in Killarney.
 An 18-metre (60-foot) cascade of froth, it even has a legend behind it.
 Or, more accurately, underneath it.

-The word ‘torc’ means wild boar in Gaelic, and the story is that the falls were created by a cursed man who was doomed to turn into a wild boar each night.
+The word ‘torc’ means wild boar in Gaelic.
+The story is that the falls were created by a cursed man who was doomed to turn into a wild boar each night.

 A hike to the waterfall can be added on to the Muckross Lake Loop Trail, though it will add a few kilometres.
 If you’re driving through Killarney National Park, parking is about 200 metres away from the falls.